Baqend/guide/src/topics/speed-kit/analyzer.md

 ### Measuring Speed Kit's performance uplift

-**Common performance tools** like Pingdom typically do not install Service Workers before taking a performance measurement – or they do not even support them to begin with.
+**Common performance tools** like Pingdom or GTmetrix typically do not install Service Workers before taking a performance measurement – or they do not even support them to begin with.
 Since Speed Kit is built on Service Workers, though, these tools cannot measure any acceleration for good reason: **Without its Service Worker, Speed Kit is not active**.

 The **Page Speed Analyzer**, in contrast, makes sure that Service Workers are installed before the test.
 Thus, the measurement reflects performance for a user who has already been on your website once before (e.g. visited a specific product page in your shop once last year), but has never visited the page under test.
 It is important to note, that the analyzer is using **cold caches** for the performance test.